 Intercultural Student Services

 In an ever-changing society, university campuses have an opportunity to serve as global learning laboratories.
 With this premise in mind, the IC reaches out to traditionally underrepresented students to assist them in their transition to the RWU community as well as encourage them to take advantage of available opportunities.
-Through programming with themes of diversity and social justice, mentoring through the Diversity Leadership Program and personal intervention, the IC works to create an environment that responds to the needs of students while promoting academic and personal development.
+Through programming with themes of diversity and social justice, mentoring through the P.E.A.C.E. program and personal intervention, the IC works to create an environment that responds to the needs of students while promoting academic and personal development.
 The IC also works to support campus mechanisms that proactively seek to critically examine issues of personal identity, diversity and inclusion.